alfem/telegram-download-daemon/README.md

 * Say "list" and get a list of available files in the destination path.
 * Say "status" to the daemon yo check the current status.
+* Say "clean" to remove stale (*.tdd) files from temporary directory.

 # Docker